 Who can start a FIRST® LEGO® League team?

 Anyone with an interest in changing lives through STEM can start a team – educators, parents, anyone with the time and motivation.
 Most teams in Washington are school-based.
 Others are formed through community organizations such as 4-H, YMCA, Girl Scouts, Boy Scouts, Boys & Girls Clubs, homeschool groups, religious organizations, and even neighborhood groups of friends.
 If you want to start a school-based team, contact a teacher or administrator to get started.
-Also, see the minimum requirements.
+See the minimum requirements here.

 Join our mailing list for updates on programs, events, and the work FIRST® Washington is doing to change young lives.